 Quickly set up a survey title, the description, and when/where you would like the survey to display.

 Validate your survey by providing a success and failed message for your employees COVID survey based on their responses.
 Additionally, add the question(s) you require employees to answer.

-What Employees See When Punching In
+Employees View When Punching In

 The employee will be able to quickly answer your questions in a timely manner right before punching the clock.